 Problems that occur under the floor are detected instantly with a thermal imaging camera.
 We can establish issues such as airlocks and leaks.
 Our engineers can remove airlocks quickly.
 Underfloor leaks are more troublesome to rectify, but thankfully they’re a rare occurrence.
 We find most Underfloor Heating issues are simple to rectify and affordable to all homeowners and landlords.

 If you have an Underfloor Heating emergency, we can get an engineer out to you within a couple of hours.

 Does Underfloor Heating Require Servicing?

 Ideally, Underfloor Heating needs checking once a year.
-It’s good practice to as your engineer to undertake checks when you have your Boiler Serviced
+It’s good practice for your engineer to undertake checks when you have your Boiler Serviced.